Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed- IQ-Tree 2 Maximum Likelihood Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

-Description: IQ-Tree 2 is a program that creates maximum likelihood phylogenies.
-The three main steps include using a

-fast model selection via ModelFinder, an effective tree search algorithm, and an ultrafast bootstrap approximation.
+- Description: IQ-Tree 2 is a program that creates maximum likelihood phylogenies.
+The three main steps include using a  fast model selection via ModelFinder, an effective tree search algorithm, and an ultrafast bootstrap approximation.

-Assumptions: samples local optima so top optima is the ideal tree,
+- Assumptions: samples local optima so top optima is the ideal tree,

-Limitations: longer running time, 100 maximum perturbations, no guarantee that output phylogeny represents global optimum
+- Limitations: longer running time, 100 maximum perturbations, no guarantee that output phylogeny represents global optimum

-code:
+_Code:_
 ```
 #mafft-aligned iqtree2 tree: